card magic

 Read more: Let’s Move False Shuffles Out of the Grey

 Let’s be real for a second here.
 False shuffles don’t really work.
 I’ve always loved false shuffles ever since my first foray into the magical arts.
-There are two specific shuffles I’ve always loved, the Truffle shuffle & and the Zarrow shuffle.
+There are two specific shuffles I’ve always loved, the Truffle shuffle and the Zarrow shuffle.
 I’ve practiced both continuously for over a decade.
-Over time though, I realized…
+Over time though, I realized something…

 -